Office: (860) 333-6288

 We provide termite inspections for FREE!
 If you think you have termites, the first thing to do is have an inspection.
 There are many insects that can damage wood and a wrong identification can cost you money for no reason.
 Let our experts inspect your home for termite damage today.

 Need a termite inspection for a home sale?
 We do that!
 We use the only VA & FHA approved form, the NPMA form-33.

 Description: E. Subterranean termite workers are cream in color and about 3/8 inch long.
 The kings and queens are darker, longer and have wings when they first emerge.
 The soldiers look like the workers except the have enlarge heads and mandibles that allow them to protect the colony.

-Termites eat the cellulose in dead wood and wood products.
+Termites eat the cellulose in wood and wood products.
 In Connecticut we mostly deal with the eastern subterranean termite.
-Because their home is he soil, when the;y break into the air they will build with mud and make mud tubes, as the eat the wood.
-This gives us some tell-tell signs to looks for.
-These tubes allow them to keep the temperature and humidity correct for them.
-It is always important to fix cracks in your foundation and keep the ground away from the wood of your home.
+Because their home is he soil, when the;y break into the air they will build mud tubes to keep themselves protected from the sun and to keep the humidity level correct.
+When thy hit a rock or something solid like foundation they will build mud tubes giving us something to watch out for.
+It is always important to fix cracks in your foundation and wood of your home away form the ground.
 Keeping a dehumidifier in your crawlspace or basement can avoid termites and many other insects from making it their home.

 Termite treatments can be done many ways.
 Bee Smart Pest Control provides a bait station service coupled with treating the infected wood we will create a barrier to keep the termites out for good!

 To have your home inspected for termites for FREE or to talk about a known termite issue please call us at 860-466.7500 or you can go to our contact page and send us a message.

 Bee Smart Pest Control LLC 2020 © - All Rights Reserved